Overhead is also known as

 Overhead Examples

-To better understand overheads, let’s look at practical examples:
+To understand better, let’s look at practical overhead examples:

 Importance of Understanding Overheads